Skip to content

 ParselyTracker.startEngagement (heartbeat tracking)

 Start engaged time tracking for the given URL.
-Once called, heartbeat events will automatically be sent periodically to capture engaged time for this url until engaged time tracking is stopped.
+Once called, the Parse.ly tracking script will automatically send heartbeat events periodically to capture engaged time for this url until engaged time tracking stops.

 This call also automatically stops tracking engaged time for any urls that are not the current url.